FormidableLabs/victory/README.md

 Victory
 =======

-Victory is an opinionated, but fully overridable, ecosystem of composable React components for building interactive data visualizations.
+Victory is an ecosystem of composable React components for building interactive data visualizations.
 This repo aggregates all of the stable Victory components so they can be conveniently included.

 * See the **docs and examples** on the website: http://formidable.com/open-source/victory.
 * **Experiment** with all Victory components in this [JSBin](http://jsbin.com/qekike/edit) or this [JSFiddle](https://jsfiddle.net/5g20p8vd/6/).
 * For support, join the **Gitter chat room** at https://gitter.im/FormidableLabs/victory.

-**Important:** _This project is in alpha release.
-We're hard at work fixing bugs and improving the API.
-Be prepared for breaking changes!_

-**SEMVER** Minor version bumps should be considered breaking changes until we hit v1.0.0.
-Patches can be considered safe.

-**Caveats** git installs using npm 2 may fail in postinstall.
-If you are consuming Victory via git installs please use npm >=3.0.0

 **VictoryNative**
 Want to use `Victory` with React Native?
 Check out [VictoryNative](https://github.com/FormidableLabs/victory-native)